Building a Network Traffic Analysis Lab with Suricata

 Photo by Alina Grubnyak on Unsplash

-Last year, I noticed unusual DNS queries from my homelab network—hundreds of requests to obscure domains at 3 AM.
-Without network monitoring, I would never have caught the IoT device beacon ing home to its manufacturer with telemetry data I didn't authorize.
+Last year, I noticed unusual DNS queries from my homelab network.
+Hundreds of requests to obscure domains at 3 AM.
+Without network monitoring, I would never have caught the IoT device beaconing home to its manufacturer with telemetry data I didn't authorize.

 That incident convinced me: you can't protect what you can't see.
+If you're building a security-focused homelab, network traffic analysis with Suricata should be a core component of your monitoring strategy.

 Network Traffic Analysis Architecture

-graph TB
+flowchart TB

 Mirror[Port Mirroring]